This topic includes:

 These defaults are quite permissive and some permissions are often subtracted for better security.

-📝 NOTE: The default mask for a standard user is 0002
+📝 NOTE: The default mask for a standard user is 0002; for the root user it is 0022.

 To always change the default umask for a user, you can add the command into their .bashrc: